yoshidayasutaka/mcp/src/bedrock-kb-retrieval-mcp-server/README.md

 1. Your IAM role must have permissions for both `bedrock:Rerank` and `bedrock:InvokeModel` actions
 2. The Amazon Bedrock Knowledge Bases service role must also have these permissions
-3. Reranking is only available in specific regions: us-west-2, us-east-1, ap-northeast-1, and ca-central-1
+3. Reranking is only available in specific regions.
+Please refer to the official [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/rerank-supported.html) for an up to date list of supported regions.
+4. Enable model access for the available reranking models in the specified region.

 For detailed instructions on setting up knowledge bases, see: